 The repurposed logo is currently due to appear on the BRFC third strip, due to print in September and available to pre-order today from the club website.
 More information on Berwick Rangers Community Foundation can be found via their website.

-For a detailed look at the Community Foundation Proposal, view our PDF here.
+For a detailed look at the Community Foundation proposal, please get in touch.

 For any enquiries into branding, rebranding, design workshops, marketing functions, media content or for anything not listed, feel free to get in touch via our contact page.